 All existing land use policies and plans would remain in effect.
 The NPS would work with land management agencies, the NCTA, and volunteers to construct, operate, and use the Proposed Action in accordance with landowner policies and plans.
 Section 7(a)(2) of the National Trails System Act states: "Development and management of each segment of the National Trails System shall be designed to harmonize with and complement any established multiple-use plans for the specific area in order to insure continued maximum benefits from the land."
 Public landowners and land management agencies would continue to manage their properties under their own mandates and as required by their own land management use plans and policies.
 The USFS would continue to manage their land, and the trail section that intersects their land, on the basis of established Forest Policies and applicable standards and guidelines.
 Where necessary, signage encouraging hikers to stay on the trail would be installed to minimize hikers' straying, such as near mining stockpile areas.
 If trail users or volunteers inform the NPS of persistent unallowable uses on the NCT (e.g., bikers, ATVs, etc.), the NPS would coordinate any response with the landowner to ensure accordance with their management, plans, and policies.
-With this coordination, any adverse impacts on landowner policies and plans would be localized, long-term, and minor (NPS, 2004).
+With this coordination, any adverse impacts on landowner policies and plans would be localized, longterm, and minor (NPS, 2004).

 The Proposed Action would be consistent with the existing recreational resources in the action area.
-The development of a new section of the NCT would attract additional recreational users to the area, and there would be increased hiking and camping recreation opportunities for the local community and long distance NCT through-hikers (NPS, 2004).
-This would have a long-term, beneficial effect on recreational resources.
+The development of a new section of the NCT would attract additional recreational users, though users from outside the region, such as long-distance through-hikers, would represent a minor increase.
+Trail use patterns indicate that the users would primarily be local or regional residents who likely already utilize the recreational resources in the region (NPS, 2004).
+The increase in hiking and camping recreation opportunities for the local community and long distance NCT through-hikers would have a long-term, beneficial effect on recreational resources.